Boon67/ClearBladeEdgeDeploymentScript/README.md

 # ClearBladeEdgeDeploymentScript
-Interactive Deployment Script to Deploy the ClearBlade Edge Binaries on a Linux system Runs through the typical processes for deploying a ClearBlade Edge, using systemd for running it as a service.
+Interactive Deployment Script to Deploy the ClearBlade Edge Binaries on a Linux system using systemd Runs through the typical processes for deploying a ClearBlade Edge, using systemd for running it as a service.

 ### Requires the following items to be entered:
 *Edge Cookie:* Identifier to the system as the unique edge *Edge Name/ID:* Name of the edge to be deployed *Parent System:* Parent System Identifier
-*Platform FQDN:* Hostname for the Platform.
-Can be an IP address
+*Platform URL:* Hostname for the Platform.
+Can be an IP address.
+Do not include http or https

 ### Execution Details
 Needs to be Run with root or sudo privileges